akash-kola-test/akashblog/content/posts/POCs/RDS Proxy/Deep dive into RDS proxy - AWS re Invent 2020.md

 - This scales to support hundreds of thousands of connections and this depends on size of the database.

 > [!important]
-> Based on instance size we can configure the max connections I guess
+>  I guess, based on instance size we can configure the max connections

 ![Deep dive into RDS proxy - AWS re Invent 2020 - Connection pooling](images/Deep%20dive%20into%20RDS%20proxy%20-%20AWS%20re%20Invent%202020%20-%20Connection%20pooling.png)